whollybrewed/mv-get-realtime/README.md

-# mv-get-realtime
+# MV-get-realtime

 ## File Description

 ### extract_mvs.c
-Extracts and passes the motion vectors (mv) data for each individual decoding of a frame as numpy array to the module `py_emb.py` in the format of `[frame number, source, width, height, x0, y0, x1, y1]`.
-It also passes the quantities of mv inside each frame to `stdout`, and computes the max and min value.
+Extracts and passes the motion vectors (MV) data for each individual decoding of a frame as numpy array to the module `py_emb.py` in the format of `[frame number, source, width, height, x0, y0, x1, y1]`.
+It also passes the quantities of MV inside each frame to `stdout`, and computes the max and min value.

 Compile: `Makefile`

 Usage: `./extact_mvs [input video]`

 ### py_emb.py
 Embedded module in `extract.c`.
-Receives numpy array about mv data (frame-by-frame) for further application.
+Receives numpy array about MV data (frame-by-frame) for further application.

 ### mpegutils.c
-Dumps macroblock (mb) type data to `stderr`.
+Dumps macroblock (MB) type data to `stderr`.

 Compile: copy and replace the file to `ffmpeg/source/libavcodec`, then re-build ffmpeg.

 Usage: `./ffmpeg -debug mb_type -i [input video] -thread_type none [output video]`

 ### plotframeinfo.py
-Plots stacked bar chart of mv and mb for a given frame.
+Plots stacked bar chart of MV and MB for a given frame.

-Usage: `python3 plotframeinfo.py [mv data] [mb data] [frame number]`
+Usage: `python3 plotframeinfo.py [MV data] [MB data] [frame number]`

 ### mvs.txt
-Contains mv data as `frame number, mv quantity`
+Contains MV data as `frame number, MV quantity`

 ### mbdata_clean.txt
-Contains mb type data as `##FRAME## INTRA=quantity, SKIP=quantity, INTER=quantity`.
+Contains MB type data as `##FRAME## INTRA=quantity, SKIP=quantity, INTER=quantity`.
 Line number is equivalent to frame number.

 ## MB type index